statyui/leopos/README.md

 # PPPLIB
-PPP

-which is changed from rtklib，and it include reduced-dynamic.
+A program which is changed from rtklib and it includes reduced-dynamic.